mylesalamb/mylesalamb.github.io/content/test2.rst

 :category: Programming
 :slug: overly-complicated-c
 :authors: Myles
-:summary: Boredom -> overly complicated C
+:summary: Boredom = overly complicated C

-I was bored so I wrote an overly complicated C program
+I was bored so I wrote an overly complicated C program.
+This program was originally inspired by a challenge at University of Glasgow's 2019 hacker olympics, where one was to write the classic "Hello World" program, but in the most convoluted manner possible.

 .. include:: hello.c
     :code: c

-and some other stuff after the code